Two-year-olds typically learn many new physical skills.

 Disobey more than before, doing things they’re told not to do, just to test what happens

 All kids develop at their own rate, and there’s no need to worry when kids are slow to develop some of these skills.
-But if they aren’t meeting the majority of these milestones as age 3 approaches, talk to your child’s doctor.
-The doctor can help you sort out what’s going on, if there’s any concern about developmental delays, and how to help your child progress.
+But if they aren’t meeting the majority of these milestones as age 3 approaches, talk to your child’s health care provider.
+They can help you sort out what’s going on, figure out if there’s any concern about developmental delays, and discuss how to help your child progress.